Temple of Janus (Roman Forum): The gates in use

-The Roman poet Virgil included in the Aeneid the opening of the Gates of the Janus to start war between the Trojans and the Latins.
+The Roman poet Virgil included in the Aeneid the opening of the Gates of Janus to start war between the Trojans and the Latins.

 Later historical contexts

 The legends of Janus have been used for many purposes throughout history.
 16th century Roman priests used them to justify the seat of Christianity being moved from Rome to Jerusalem and described the Vatican as the "Throne of Janus".
 This was done to gain traction in Italy through the perceived support of the "god of beginnings".

 The story of the Gates of Janus was also used by British political and military leaders during the 19th and early 20th centuries.
 They portrayed the opening of the Gates as a part of the glory of war and used the legend to add honour to the wars over control of their empire.